krutovsky-danya/krutovsky-danya/README.md

 - 👋 Hi, I’m @krutovsky-danya
 - 👀 I’m interested in Bot programming on codingame.com , differential equations etc.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Machine Learning and Reinforcement Learning
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Computer Vision and Bot Programming
 - 📫 How to reach me ...

 <!---